yjjnls/D.S.A-Leet/Readme.md

 Practices for data structure and algorithms (DSA), refering to the questions in [LeetCode](https://leetcode.com/problemset/all/).

-All the solutions are located in the src dir.
+All the solutions are located in the `\src` dir.
 It only supports C++/C++11 now.
-The solution for every question has run pass the tests online and explains the detailed methods with its complexity.
+The solution for every question has run pass the tests online and explains the detailed methods with its complexity in the `\doc` and every source code in `\src`.

 ### The DSA contains the following aspects:
 1. Basic operations for basic data structures.